We scale-test Coder with a built-in utility that can be used in your environment for insights into how Coder scales with your infrastructure.

 coderdto compensate (approx. 0.25 cores and 256 MB per provisioner daemon).

 For example, to support 120 concurrent workspace builds:

 - Create a cluster/nodepool with 4 nodes, 8-core each (AWS:

-- Ensure Coder's PostgreSQL server can use up to 1.5 cores
+- Ensure Coder's PostgreSQL server can use up to 2 cores and 4 GB RAM

-Since Coder's performance is highly dependent on the templates and workflows you support, we recommend using our scale testing utility against your own environments.
+Since Coder's performance is highly dependent on the templates and workflows you support, you may wish to use our internal scale testing utility against your own environments.